Danping Liu, Ph.D.

 Biography

 Dr. Liu received his Ph.D. in biostatistics from the University of Washington in 2010 and completed a two-year postdoctoral training at the National Alzheimer’s Coordinating Center, University of Washington.
 Prior to joining the National Cancer Institute (NCI), he served as a tenure-track investigator at the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).
-Dr. Liu joined the Biostatistics Branch of the NCI Division of Cancer Epidemiology and Genetics in October 2017.
+Dr. Liu joined the Biostatistics Branch of the NCI Division of Cancer Epidemiology and Genetics in October 2017, and was awarded NIH scientific tenure and promoted to senior investigator in August 2024.

 Related Scientific Focus Areas